kingmoc/adding-products-cart-cjs-react/README.md

 ### STEP 2.
 Addding Product to Cart:

 This is where the fun begins!
-Just a point of note, you're going to see a pattern emerge where we add an action button - write a function to handle said action, then pass that function to the component that needs it.
+Just a point of note, you're going to see a pattern emerge where you add an action button - write a function to handle said action, then pass that function to the component that needs it.
 But before you do any of that, you first need to setup the state that will be holding your cart object for the entire app.

 ```
 // *** App.js ***